SimmiiP/Assignment-2/README.md

 + users request a JWT Token which they sends with all requests to verify their identity

 ## INTERGRATING WITH REACT APP
++ I intergrated th app and api through the proxy in the package.json folder.
+The sign up page and log in page both use the api rather than the tmdb api.
 ## INDEPENDANT LEARNING
 + I tried adding a popup for when a password is incorrect but i couldnt get it working and i didn't leave the code in as it caused errors with signup